 Used code generators for various languages, Java, Kotlin (fixed a bug in the Kotlin code generator for deserializing lists of a class), Python.

-JSON Schema: experienced
+JSON Schema: expert

 Whenever I have to write JSON or YAML, I make sure to use the JSON Schema if available.
 Also vice versa, I try to provide JSON Schemas whenever possible.

-Conventional Commits: experienced
+Conventional Commits: expert

 I have set up and managed CI/CD pipelines using Semantic Release and Conventional Commits.